 Kiteboarding code of conduct for riding

-- When kiteboarding away from the beach, start downwind of other water users or over 50m away from them and upwind;
+- When kiteboarding away from the beach, start downwind of other water users or more than 50m away from them and upwind

 - It is better not to ride alone.
 If you do, let someone know where you are going and when you expect to return.